microsoft/vscode-recipes/Electron/README.md

   2. Go to the Debug view, select the **'Electron: Main'** configuration, then press F5 or click the green play button.

-  3. VS Code should now attempt to start your Electron app, and your breakpoint on `line 16` in `main.js` should be git
+  3. VS Code should now attempt to start your Electron app, and your breakpoint on `line 16` in `main.js` should be hit.

 ![breakpoint-main](breakpoint_main.png)